 Anyone who follows boxing or other forms of martial arts has likely seen occasions when a fighter is punched in the nose and winds up with a deviated septum.
-That’s one common way of getting a deviated septum that many members of the public are already familiar with.
-There are other causes of a deviated septum which have nothing to do with athletic activities.
+That’s one common way of getting a septum that is not aligned properly and that many members of the public are already familiar with.
+There are other causes of a deviation in the septum which have nothing to do with athletic activities.

 If you or a loved one have been diagnosed with a deviated septum, it’s a good idea to learn about why the condition may have occurred, with the idea that more information will be helpful in preventing or treating it.
-Causes of the deviated septum may surprise you, but gaining a little insight into this problem in your nasal passages can help you find a solution to breathe more freely.
+Causes of this condition of the nasal septum may surprise you, but gaining a little insight into this problem can help you find a solution to breathe more freely.

 About the Septum

 The septum is made from bone and cartilage.
 It serves as a thin wall located in between your nostrils that separates the two nasal passages.